astronomer/docs/astro/install-aws.md

 - `ap-east-1` - Asia Pacific (Hong Kong)
 - `me-south-1` - Middle East (Bahrain)

-If you're setting up your first Cluster in any of these regions, you need to complete the additional setup as described in [Create a Cluster](create-cluster.md#additional-setup-for-aws-regions-that-are-disabled-by-default).
+If you're setting up your first cluster in any of these regions, you need to complete the additional setup as described in [Create a Cluster](create-cluster.md#additional-setup-for-aws-regions-that-are-disabled-by-default).

 :::

 ## Step 4: Let Astronomer complete the install

 Let our team know once you've created the cross-account IAM role for Astro.
-From there, we will finish creating an Astronomer Cluster in your AWS account that supports Apache Airflow environments.
+From there, we will finish creating an Astronomer cluster in your AWS account that supports Apache Airflow environments.

 This process can take some time.
 Wait for confirmation that the installation was successful before proceeding to the next step.